Towards combinatorial characterization of the smoothness of Hessenberg Schubert varieties: Introduction

-We then consider the regularity of $\Gamma_{w,h}$ in the relation with patterns in the permutation $w$, where the patterns depend upon the given Hessenberg functions $h$.
-We found all the patterns that $w$ must avoid for $\Gamma_{w,h}$ to be regular as stated in the following theorem.
-The patterns are defined in Definitions~\ref{def:pattern4} and~\ref{def:pattern5} for the definition of the patterns.
+We then consider the regularity of $\Gamma_{w,h}$ in relation with patterns in the permutation~$w$, where the patterns depend upon the given Hessenberg functions~$h$.
+We find all the patterns that $w$ must avoid for $\Gamma_{w,h}$ to be regular as stated in the following theorem.
+The patterns are defined in Definitions~\ref{def:pattern4} and~\ref{def:pattern5}.

-\begin{thmx}[Theorems \ref{thm:irregular}, \ref{thm:regular} and \ref{thm:main}] Let $h\colon [n] \to [n]$ be a Hessenberg function.
+\begin{thmx}[Theorems \ref{thm:irregular}, \ref{thm:regular}, and \ref{thm:main}] Let $h\colon [n] \to [n]$ be a Hessenberg function.